Updated: Apr 12

 Railway travel is provided by companies that are listed as common carriers under the law.
 Common carriers are obligated by law to ensure that their freight or passengers arrive safely at their destinations, and they are therefore held responsible for injuries to passengers that occur during transportation if the carrier might have avoided the accident by exercising greater caution.

-When passengers are injured in a train crash, they will be able to file a lawsuit for negligence against the train operator and railway owner.
+When passengers are injured in a train crash, they can file claims for negligence against the train operator and railway owner.
 When a train crash is caused by the owner or operator of the railway's negligence, passengers and their families may be entitled to recover money damages for medical costs, pain and suffering, and lost profits.
 Although the railroad company is in charge of maintaining the tracks and the train, drivers must also adhere to the laws that regulate railroad crossings.

 Subways and freight trains and light railways, trams, and other types of trains are popular modes of transportation.
 Train accidents aren't as frequent as road accidents, but when they do happen, they can result in serious injuries and deaths.